Student organizations are responsible for abiding by all university policies and agreements.

 Staging and lights

 If you are having an outdoor event that involves staging, lighting, or sound equipment to support bands, DJs, musical artists, spoken word artists, or an emcee, you must hire Stagehand Local Union 618 to set up, manage, and tear down any needed equipment.
-For Fall 2020, some outdoor venues will be equipped with semi-permanent staging, lighting, and sound equipment.
-Once an event is approved and the venue confirmed, contact Mark Sarris at firstname.lastname@example.org to make arrangements for your event.
+For Some outdoor venues are equipped with semi-permanent staging, lighting, and sound equipment.
+Once an event is approved and the venue confirmed, contact Mark Sarris at email@example.com to make arrangements for your event.

 In order to prevent disruption to businesses, offices, and classes, amplified sound can be included in approved events during permitted times: